Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineWorkflowFeatures.md

 - When ingesting content, by setting the `preview_thumbnails` property to `true` when submitting a [VOD Stream](TaskEngineWorkflows.html#vod-stream) job.
 - By submitting a separate [Build Thumbnails](TaskEngineWorkflows.html#build-thumbnails) job.

 The process is pretty much the same for all of the above.
 A sprite is generated with thumbnails at every 'x' second intervals (default is 10 seconds) and a VTT file which relates each thumbnail within the sprite to corresponding time within the stream.
 These files must be made accessible to the players.
 On cloud platforms, this is usually done by create a CDN for .jgp and .vtt files.
-The [Vualto Assets API](https://docs.vualto.com/projects/VIS/en/latest/assets.html) can be used to retrieve the URL for the VTT file.
+The [Broadcast Live Assets API](https://docs.vualto.com/projects/VIS/en/latest/assets.html) can be used to retrieve the URL for the VTT file.

 **Important Note**: The interval is a very close approximation and not an exact interval.The thumbnail image is generated from the closest iframe.